 I made a movie clip showing where the north celestial pole will be over a period of about 12,000 years.
 Can you tell when the clip displays our current era?
 The file is pretty large .wmv format (10 MB) OR .mp4 format (7 MB).

-Stellarium users can observe this by centering on Polaris and displaying the Equatorial Grid.
+Stellarium users can observe this by centering on Polaris and marking the north celestial pole.
 Now advance to the years 4000, 8000, etc and see how precession will change our north celestial pole.
+You can even mark the "precession circles" which is actually only one circle.
+This circle indicates the locations of the north celestial pole as the earth wobbles on its axis.

-Note: You may have noticed that Stellarium displays two values of right ascension and declination (RA/DE).
+Note: Click on any star in the sky and look at the long list of data that appears.
+You may have noticed that Stellarium displays two values of right ascension and declination (RA/DE) .... one "of date" and the other at the year 2000.
 Since precession changes the location of the vernal equinox on the celestial sphere, it also changes the coordinates of ALL objects.
-Astronomy books update the values every 50 years but computers are able to update instantly.
-Stellarium provides both values.
+Astronomy books once updated the values every 50 years but computers are able to update instantly.

 The three motions of the earth, (rotation, revolution, and precession) all produce changes in the sky ... each on their own time scale.
 Another change occurs as the sun moves around the Milky Way.
 Our sun revolves around our home galaxy once every 225 million years.
 As it does so, the positions of the stars shift with respect to each other ... meaning that, in time, even the familiar constellations become unrecognizable.
 The point is, everything in the sky is changing even if we don't live long enough to observe these changes.